 Print this Page

-The senses - sight, hearing, taste, smell, touch, and bodily sensations - give our
+The senses-sight, hearing, taste, smell, touch, and bodily sensations-give our minds

 to nuances and details of their own experience.
 Reflections are documented in student